Event Security: How Many Guards Do I Need?

 How many people will attend?

+You ask yourself how many security guards you’ll need to staff your event.
 For a micro-event of under 10 people, a single member of security will suffice.
 That is if security is even needed at all.
 For 10-50 attendees then 2-5 guards should be enough.
 Events numbering between 50-250 people will need anywhere between 5-15 guards.
 And when you start talking large gatherings from 250 people into the thousands, then 15-30 or even more guards could be needed.

 How big an area does the event cover?